scottyeager/info_foundation/src/grid/grid_main_tech.md

 TODO: Sacha - make it clear that this is for tech people
 ### Zero-OS

 Zero-OS is a minimal operating system serving one single purpose: to make the hardware available to the autonomous layer.
-Zero-OS is a stateless operating system and is not installed on a storage device in the server.
+Zero-OS is stateless and is not installed on a storage device in the server.
 At boot time, the needed binaries and config files are made available over a secure network connection.
 The zero-footprint locally on the server simplifies administration work needed for these servers, enabling these servers to live anywhere.

 In Zero-OS, the number of active components and therefore the complexity of the operating system has been brought down to the absolute minimum, making maximum execution capacity available to real-world use cases and applications.